macformula/racecar/firmware/projects/Demo/BasicIO/README.md

 When built for the `stm32f767` platform, `PC13` is the input and `PB7` is the output.
 On the NUCLEO stm32f767zi development board, the input is the User button and the output is the blue LED, so the program can be tested without any external circuitry.

-When built for `windows` (should also work on Mac and Linux), the digital input is a command line prompt and the digital output is a command line response.
+When built for `cli`, the digital input is a command line prompt and the digital output is a command line response.

 ## Compiling this Project